g-farrow/boto3_batch_utils/clients/kinesis.md

 | Byte size of a batch         | 5,000,000 bytes |

 #### Partition Keys
 A Kinesis stream is made up of 1 or more _Shards_.
-For more information about Shards, refer to thew Kinesis docs [here](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html).
+For more information about Shards, refer to the Kinesis docs [here](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html).
 By default Boto3 Batch Utils will evenly distribute records across all Shards in a Stream.
 It does this by assigning a random unique id to each record, which is used as that records [Partition Key](https://docs.aws.amazon.com/streams/latest/dev/key-concepts.html#partition-key).